eD0o/next-js/README.md

 Next.js has two environments, development and production.

-Development: `npm run dev`.

-Production: `npm run build` and `npm run start`.
+Development: `npm run dev` | Production: `npm run build` and `npm run start`

 During the build, it `checks for errors, generates routes and pre-renders static pages` (SSG).

-It automatically `decides which type of rendering will be used`, this will `depend on the type of page, api's used and settings`.
+> It automatically `decides which type of rendering will be used`, this will `depend on the type of page, api's used and settings`.

 ○ - (Static): prerendered as static content.